Like magic — Revelstoke’s downtown centre was transformed.

 “I find so much of my inspiration for LUNA through collaboration as there is an eclectic mix of humans with all sorts of talents that work together to bring the pieces to life… welders, carpenters, bike mechanics, computer programmers, dancers, engineers, school teachers, kids, musicians, artists – when we all get together, amazing things happen!”, explains LUNA artist, Rob Buchanan.

 Revelstoke’s Plaza giant ‘snow-globe’ interactive installation; photo by Eric Unterberger

 This year, 30 local and visiting artists have created art installations to be showcased around downtown Revelstoke in both unexpected places and familiar hangouts.
 Visitors & locals are welcome to explore the streets and alleys, participate in the colouring-book mural, share your own story in the giant snow-globe, listen to local musicians and more.

-"LUNA is a inclusive platform that celebrates art and uplifts community spirit in Revelstoke.
+“LUNA is an inclusive platform that celebrates art and uplifts community spirit in Revelstoke.
 It is so intriguing for our visitors to see everyday common spaces transformed into something magical.
-My favourite part is experiencing the positive energy on the streets and watching the whole community dancing, laughing and enjoying the festivities together," explains Jana Thompson, Festival Organizer.
+My favourite part is experiencing the positive energy on the streets and watching the whole community dancing, laughing and enjoying the festivities together,” explains Jana Thompson, Festival Organizer.

 LUNA — nocturnal art and wonder, come experience it for yourself.